The centre of the modular affine vertex algebra: Introduction

 \subsection{Acknowledgements}

-We would like to thank Dmitriy Rumynin and Alexander Molev for useful correspondence on the subject of this paper.
+We would like to thank Dmitriy Rumynin and Alexander Molev for useful correspondence on the subject of this paper, Andrew Linshaw for sharing his knowledge of the OPEdefs 3.1 Mathematica package.
+We are grateful to University of Bath, RIMS, Ningbo University and SUS Tech international center for mathematics for the excellent working conditions were this work was done.
+We offer special thanks to Gurbir Dhillon for numerous enlightening conversations.
 The first author is partially supported by JSPS KAKENHI Grant Number J21H04993.
-The second and third author are supported by a UKRI Future Leaders Fellowship, grant numbers grant numbers MR/S032657/1, MR/S032657/2, MR/S032657/3.
+The second and third author are supported by a UKRI Future Leaders Fellowship, grant numbers MR/S032657/1, MR/S032657/2, MR/S032657/3.